SECURE Act rewrites the rules on stretch IRAs

 How to invest

-As in Scenario 2, if you have non-Roth assets dedicated to the same goal, it may be smart to invest the inherited account more aggressively—and the remaining assets more conservatively.
+As in Scenario 2, if you have non-Roth assets dedicated to the same goal, it may be smart to invest the inherited account with higher growth potential assets—and the remaining assets with lower growth potential assets.

 Talk to us